SiteRelEnby/anduril2/README.md

 Included as a submodule, to use it, run `git submodule update --init`.
 Note that to build the builder you will need a working [buildkit](https://docs.docker.com/build/buildkit) as well as base Docker.

-Also on Docker Hub: https://hub.docker.com/r/siterelenby/anduril-builder
+Also on Docker Hub: https://hub.docker.com/r/siterelenby/anduril-builder.
+Supported architectures are amd64, armv7, and arm64.

 `docker pull siterelenby/anduril-builder:latest`

-Note that my automated docker builds of my own projects and tools are multiarch but I have only personally tested on amd64, I can't think of any specific reason it wouldn't work on ARM though.

 ### Changes
 * Fix bug (full path creation causes issues on some of my boxen when trying to mount a filesystem with subdirs, and is in general useless)